Programming for Finance I, II, Statistics, Financial Econometrics

 This course develops basic numerical quantitative methods.
 We put emphasis on understanding the theoretical underpinnings, but in particular also the numerical implementation.
-Basis for our exercises will be common problems in economics and finance.
-After taking the course, students will be able to identify and implement solutions to many applied problems in R.
+Common problems encountered in economics and finance will serve as our exercise basis.
+After having taken the course, students will be able to identify and implement solutions to many applied problems in R.

-There will be a final exam in the computer lab accounting for 100% of the grade.
+There will be a final exam, taken at the computer, which accounts for 100% of the final grade.